eggrain/eggrain.github.io/collections/_posts/2025-11-25-initial-work-on-health.markdown

 so starting the app will create `health.db`.

 Finally, pages can be added for login, register, and logout, which are just custom Razor Pages endpoints that use ASP.NET Core Identity services `UserManager` and `SignInManager` (see [this commit](https://github.com/eggrain/health/commit/48ed0bbd295611c0d6b7d7011a661fcf8940f998#diff-317b0c806de83ddb10a08a02a869e38eace4196db7b115dc9771ac805217a1a8) for the examples).
-Nav links for those pages were added to the layout as well with some conditional rendering logic:
+Nav links for those pages were added to the layout as well with some conditional rendering logic (in the Bootstrap navbar):

 {% highlight html %}{% raw %}
 <ul class="navbar-nav flex-grow-1">